 EDU303 Teaching English Language Learners Using Sheltered English (2)

 Introduces students to the skills and knowledge needed to shelter content instruction for English language learners.
-Students will identify and experiment with a variety of research-based and effective strategies and approaches so that second language learners will understand English content.
+Identifies and experiments with a variety of research-based and effective strategies and approaches so second language learners will understand English content.

 EDU304 Creative Arts (2)

-Seeks to integrate music, art and drama into preschool and elementary school course content.
+Integrates music, art and drama into preschool and elementary school course content.
 Materials fee.
+(Alternate years.)

 EDU342 Special Education Assessment and Intervention (2)